discourse/discourse_docker/README.md

 ### About the container configuration

-The beggining of the container definition will contain 3 "special" sections:
+The beginning of the container definition will contain 3 "special" sections:

 #### templates: